What service firm owners miss when they can't see project finances until after the engagement closes

 3. Patterns only emerge across multiple completed projects.
 Sometimes the insight is not about one project but about a pattern across projects.
 Projects for a certain client type consistently underperform.
 A particular service offering has lower margins than expected.
 Certain project managers run hotter on budget than others.

 These patterns require multiple data points to identify.
 If you only analyze projects at completion, the pattern takes months or years to emerge across enough projects to be visible.
-If you track live engagement finances, the pattern might surface before there's time to adjust for active projects.
+If you track live engagement finances, the pattern might surface before there is time to adjust for active projects.

 1. Mid-project staffing adjustments preserve margin.
 The project is 60% complete and has consumed 70% of the budget.
 The math says you will overrun by 25% if staffing continues as planned.
 With three weeks remaining, you have options.